 Online Master of Science in Regulatory Science – Food Safety

-The food safety master’s program online focuses on the regulations in place to ensure the safety of food products, including the production, manufacturing, processing and handling of food and food products sold to consumers.
+Are you interested in the regulations that ensure the safety of food products, including the production, manufacturing, processing and handling of food and food products sold to consumers?
+Arizona State University’s Master of Science in regulatory science with a concentration in food safety degree online may be an ideal fit.

 Total classes: 11